 Since cannellini beans have a very mild flavor, they can blend just about seamlessly into warm dips once pureed.
 Cannellini beans are fat-free and rich in fiber, protein, and other nutrients.
 Once pureed their texture is not unlike that of a block of cream cheese, making them an excellent choice for reducing the fat and calories in traditionally cream cheese-heavy dips.

-This trick works so well with healthier spinach artichoke dip, so it was only a matter of time before buffalo chicken dip received the same treatment.
+This trick works so well with healthier spinach artichoke dip, so it was only a matter of time before this dip received the same treatment.

 - Stir together all ingredients in a medium sauce pan until warm and creamy.
 Dig in!